zorggn/love-asl/readme.md

 - `Source:setPitch` is now `Source:setResamplingRatio`.

 #### Additions
-- `Source:update` needs to be called for processing to happen.
 - `Source:rewind` re-added, which is just syntax sugar for `Source:seek(0)`.
-- `Source:getLoopPoints` added.
+- `Source:getLoopPoints` added, returns `startpoint` and `endpoint`, in samplepoints.
 - `Source:setLoopPoints` added with parameters `startpoint` and `endpoint`, in samplepoints.
-- `Source:getBitrate` and `Source:getSampleRate` added.
+- `Source:getBitDepth` and `Source:getSampleRate` added.
 - `Source:getBufferSize` added.
 - `Source:setBufferSize` added, buffer sizes can be between 32 and 65536 samplepoints long; default is 2048.
-- `Source:getPitchShift` added with parameter `unit` in either as a ratio, or in semitones.
+- `Source:getPitchShift` added with parameter `unit`, in either as a ratio, or in semitones.
 - `Source:setPitchShift` added with parameters `amount` and `unit`, in either as a ratio, or in semitones; modifies pitch only.
 - `Source:getResamplingRatio` added.
 - `Source:setResamplingRatio` added, with parameter `ratio` as a ratio; modifies both playback speed and pitch.